ironbee/ironbee/automata/doc/internal.md

 - Index of the first output list.
 This index is used to determine whether an ID refers to an output or an output list, allowing the elimination of an output list object for an output with no next output.

 Following the header are sections for node, output, and output list objects, in that order.
 It is not required that objects be perfectly packed.
 Padding may be inserted between objects, e.g., to align objects to certain byte boundaries.

+Finally, any automata metadata as appended as a sequence of pairs of outputs representing keys and values, respectively.
+No ID ever refers to these outputs, so the space they consume is not considered for determining id width.

 An output object is length and content.
 An output list object is the ID of an output object and the ID of the next object.
 The next object may either be an output object or an output list object.
 Which is determined by comparing it to the index of the first output list stored in the header.